Programs for Schools at Felix Neck

 Whether you want to bring nature into the classroom or take lessons outside, our programs for schools offer insight into New England habitats and native species and enrich natural history and science lessons while strengthening students’ connections to the environment.

 Felix Neck offers field trip programs for schools at the wildlife sanctuary, in-school programs led by a Mass Audubon teacher naturalist, and hybrid programs that incorporate both an in-class and in-the-field experience.
-Download the Islands School Programs Brochure to learn more about our offerings and contact us to design the right program for your needs.
+Contact us to design the right program for your needs

 Teacher Professional Development